Azincourt Energy (CVE:AAZ) Stock Price Down 25% – Should You Sell?

 Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report) shares dropped 25% during trading on Thursday .
+(CVE:AAZ – Get Free Report) was down 25% during mid-day trading on Thursday .
 The stock traded as low as C$0.02 and last traded at C$0.02.
-Approximately 1,201,332 shares changed hands during mid-day trading, an increase of 78% from the average daily volume of 673,906 shares.
+Approximately 1,201,332 shares traded hands during trading, an increase of 78% from the average daily volume of 673,906 shares.
 The stock had previously closed at C$0.02.

 Azincourt Energy Stock Performance